-Moustache parakeets are attractive, intelligent and playful birds belonging to the parrot family.
+Moustache parakeets are attractive, intelligent, and playful birds belonging to the parrot family, or the Psittacidae.
 They’re entertaining to watch and can be trained to talk.
 Unlike some birds kept as pets, such as my dusky conure, moustache parakeets are generally not cuddly.
 They do like and respond to human attention, however.
-If they’re socialized and handled daily from an early age they are friendly and affectionate birds and make lovely pets.
+If they’re socialized and handled daily from an early age, they are friendly and affectionate birds and make lovely pets.

-Moustache parakeets are also called moustached parakeets, mustache parakeets and mustached parakeets.
+Moustache parakeets are also called moustached parakeets, mustache parakeets, and mustached parakeets.
 The bird's scientific name is Psittacula alexandri.
 The wild birds belong to the same species as the pet and are known as red-breasted parakeets.
 They live mainly in Indonesia and Southeast Asia.

 It's very important that pet moustache parakeets are hatched in captivity from eggs laid by another pet.
 I knew that this was the case for Petra, my moustache parakeet, before I got him.
-The wild population needs to be protected.
-The moustache parakeet is endangered in some parts of its range.
+The wild population of the bird needs to be protected.
+The red-breasted parakeet is endangered in some parts of its range.
 The species as a whole is classified as near threatened by the IUCN (International Union for Conservation of Nature).

 A Wild Red-Breasted Parakeet

-There are eight subspecies of moustache parakeets.
-The chest and upper abdomen colour of the wild birds ranges from orange to pink and the amount of lilac on the abdomen varies.
+There are eight subspecies of red-breasted parakeets.
+The chest and upper abdomen colour of the wild birds ranges from orange to pink, and the amount of lilac on the abdomen varies.
 In addition, the grey feathers look bluer in some birds than in others.
 In some subspecies, the upper mandible of the male's beak is orange and the lower mandible is black.

-Feral populations have become established in some areas, such as Singapore, and hybridization between subspecies has occurred.
-This has resulted in a wide variety of appearances in the species.
+Feral populations of moustache parakeets have become established in some areas, such as Singapore, and hybridization between subspecies has occurred.
+This has resulted in a wide variety of appearances in the wild members of the species.
 Even pet birds vary in appearance depending on their genetic background, although they seem to be more homogeneous than the species as a whole.

-Petra is my moustache parakeet.
-He was hatched in captivity and hand reared.
-Hand rearing is very important in the case of moustache parakeets to develop their friendliness and prevent any aggressive tendencies from appearing.
+Petra was hatched in captivity and hand-reared.
+Hand-rearing is very important in the case of moustache parakeets to develop their friendliness and prevent any aggressive tendencies from appearing.

-Moustache parakeets are often said to be feisty, but Petra is a calm bird.
-He’s affectionate, but he’s not as outgoing or as cuddly as Cece, my dusky conure.
-Petra is free-flying most of the time.
-He will get on to my hand and likes to be carried around on my head or shoulders.
-He enjoys nibbling my ears and will let me stroke him in certain places on his body.
-He has a very different personality from Cece, who loves to be stroked all over his/her body.
+Moustache parakeets are often said to be feisty, but Petra was a calm bird.
+He was affectionate, but he wasn't as outgoing or as cuddly as Cece, my dusky conure.
+Petra was free-flying most of the time.
+He got onto my hand and liked to be carried around on my head or shoulders.
+He enjoyed nibbling my ears and let me stroke him in certain places on his body.
+He had a very different personality from Cece, who loved to be stroked all over his/her body.
 Judging by his behaviour, I suspect that Cece was a male, though we referred to her as a "she."
 A DNA test is required to confirm the gender of conures.

 Although some moustache parakeets enjoy being petted, others are very particular about where they are touched or like to be touched by only one person.
-Moustache parakeets need to be handled daily to maintain their friendliness with humans.
+The birds need to be handled daily to maintain their friendliness with humans.
 Keeping them used to being handled also makes vet visits less traumatic.

-Moustache parakeets live for about twenty to twenty five years in captivity.
-They have a loud voice, although I don’t consider Petra to be a loud bird compared to my noisy, shrieking conure!
+Moustache parakeets live for about twenty to twenty-five years in captivity, assuming they remain healthy.
+They have a loud voice, although I didn’t consider Petra to be a loud bird compared to my noisy, shrieking conure.

 Feeding a Moustache Parakeet

 Moustache parakeets are messy eaters, dropping food to the ground as they eat.
-My dog takes advantage of this behaviour.
-He waits wherever Petra and Cece are being fed and tries to pounce on the dropped food before the other dog in the family gets it!
+My dog took advantage of this behaviour.
+He waited wherever Petra and Cece were being fed and tried to pounce on the dropped food before the other dog in the family got it.